Guide number

-When setting photoflash exposures, the guide number (GN) of photoflash devices (flashbulbs and electronic devices known as "studio strobes", "on-camera flashes", "electronic flashes", "flashes", and "speedlights") is a measure photographers can use to calculate either the required fstop for any given flash-to-subject distance, or the required distance for any given fstop.
+When setting photoflash exposures, the guide number (GN) of photoflash devices (flashbulbs and electronic devices known as "studio strobes", "on-camera flashes", "electronic flashes", "flashes", "speedlights", and "speedlites") is a measure photographers can use to calculate either the required f-stop for any given flash-to-subject distance, or the required distance for any given f-stop.
 To solve for either of these two variables, one merely divides a device's guide number by the other.

 Though guide numbers are influenced by a variety of variables, their values are presented as the product of only two factors as follows: